Frequently Asked Questions

 Answer:

 Advisers are not automatically appointed to the Financial Adviser Register (FAR) when you obtain your AFSL.
 The AFS licensee must manually add each adviser to the FAR by contacting ASIC.
 If you are not sure whether your advisers have been appointed to the FAR, you can access the register on ASIC Connect.
-From 15 November 2019, additional information must be included for new and existing advisers – see ASIC website for details and compliance dates.

 Responsible Managers are appointed by the AFS licensee to demonstrate the organisational competence of the licensee to provide financial services.
 Their details are listed on a non-public register with ASIC.
 Where there is only one Responsible Manager demonstrating the competence of the licensee for a particular financial service or financial product, the Responsible Manager may also be listed on the AFSL as a Key Person.